 For questions regarding treatment of other issues or concerns not explicitly stated here, please contact me.

 FEES & INSURANCE REIMBURSEMENT

-Fees for my services are based on time and complexity.
+Fees for my services are based on time.
 An initial consultation fee includes a 60-90 minute comprehensive psychiatric evaluation.
 Follow-up fees vary depending on the type of service provided.
 Most services will include psychiatric medication management, and may include 30-45 minutes of psychotherapy.
-Professional fees are based on neighborhood market value and can be discussed in detail during a free telephone consultation.
+Professional fees are based on average costs in the 10022 zip code.

 Payment for professional fees is due at each appointment by electronic payment, credit/debit card, cash, or personal check.
-If you are electing to use your out-of-network benefits, I will provide you with a detailed invoice after the initial consultation and on a monthly basis for follow-up visits, which you can submit for direct reimbursement from your insurance company.
+If you are electing to use your out-of-network benefits, I will provide you with a detailed invoice after payment for each appointment, which you can submit for reimbursement from your insurance company.

-I am not currently enrolled to accept any commercial health insurance plans, Medicaid, or Medicare.
+I am not enrolled to accept commercial health insurance plans, Medicaid, or Medicare.
 However, many commercial health insurance plans offer out-of-network benefits.
 Your insurance may cover 60-80% of the cost.
 If you are interested in using these benefits, you should contact your health insurance provider prior to scheduling a consultation.
-The following worksheet may be helpful to better understand your out-of-network benefits and reimbursement.
+This worksheet may be helpful to better understand your out-of-network benefits and reimbursement.